 I have been so privileged to have been able to follow my dream for half a century without anybody tapping me on the shoulder and saying “your time is up, now go and get a proper job!”.

 John Dudeney, Guide/Historian on board with One Ocean Expeditions

 As a true ambassador of Antarctica, John is eager to share his fascinating experiences, achievements and knowledge with passengers, travelling with One Ocean Expeditions to Antarctica.
 John joined the British Antarctic Survey in 1966 as an ionospheric physicist and wintered at Faraday (now Vernadsky) Station on the Antarctic Peninsula in 1967 and 1968 (base commander in 1968).
 He continued working for British Antarctic Survey in a variety of roles, making many visits to Antarctica before finally retiring as Deputy Director in 2006.
-Among many external responsibilities, he was chief officer responsible for solar terrestrial and astronomical research for the Scientific Committee for Antarctic Research from 1992 to 1994.
+Among many external responsibilities, he was the Chief Officer responsible for solar-terrestrial and astronomical research for the Scientific Committee for Antarctic Research from 1992 to 1994.
 John served as the UK representative to the Council of Managers of National Antarctic Programmes (COMNAP) and as a member of the UK delegation to the Antarctic Treaty from 1999 to 2005.
-He is the author or co-author of numerous science research articles and since retirement on the political history of Antarctica.
+He is the author or co-author of numerous scientific research articles and since retirement on the political history of Antarctica.
 He has recently stepped down being a director of the charitable publishing house Antarctic Science Ltd.

 John Dudeney shares some of his images taken on his first expedition to Antarctica between 1966 and 1968: